- February 7, 2020

 Just like the digital transformation the data centers are poised to endure much greater change.
 From power starvation to space-saving, the next generation of data centers are being designed as you read.
 Technologies such as liquid cooling, DNA storage, blockchain, artificial intelligence, machine learning and more are just some of the new additions that will start transforming data centers worldwide.

 However, markets where construction of buildings has been slower than more developed regions, such as Europe or North America, will benefit from a lack of legacy IT estate which will allow the implementation of ground-breaking technologies in a much faster fashion and with less hurdles.
 One of those markets is APAC, a contrasting region in terms of data center development, where countries like South Korea, Singapore, and Japan lead, and nascent markets like Vietnam, Myanmar, and Malaysia are starting to make some noise.

 "Data centers will be run by AI in order to ensure maximum efficiency and resiliency."

-The overall market for data centre capacity in public cloud and colocation will be 2.5 to 3 times what it is today and the average data centre built prior to 2018 will need serious retrofitting to enable higher density and greater efficiency or they won’t be able to compete.
-So what will the data centre of the future look like?
+The overall market for data center capacity in public cloud and colocation will be 2.5 to 3 times what it is today and the average data center built prior to 2018 will need serious retrofitting to enable higher density and greater efficiency or they won’t be able to compete.
+So what will the data center of the future look like?
 Well, one thing is for sure: technological breakthrough will transform the infrastructure.
 Smaller, more efficient and harmless to the environment.
-Competition is also set to take pace.
-In the end, data centres will metamorphose into whatever shape and size they need to to withstand the most adverse environments and follow humans wherever we go, be it underwater civilisations, Mars colonies and beyond.
+Competition is also set to take place.
+In the end, data centers will metamorphose into whatever shape and size they need to withstand the most adverse environments and follow humans wherever we go, be it underwater civilizations, Mars colonies and beyond.